Nabard retirees write to PM, FM seeking regular revision of pension

-How much do you know about the history of Indian civil aviation?
-Test your knowledge by answering the ...

-About 2,500 retired employees of Nabard are saddled with a peculiar problem.
-The pension of those who retired at a particular pay scale, is not revised when a new pay scale is introduced.
+About 2,500 retired employees of Nabard are saddled with a peculiar problem -- the pension of retirees is not revised when a new pay scale is introduced.

 An employee’s pension is fixed on the last drawn salary.
 Generally, pensions are revised whenever a new pay scale comes into force.
 “But not in the case of Nabard retirees,” a former employee of the National Bank for Agriculture and Rural Development, said.